-Although the improvements described above can help, we believe that to realize its full potential, CPS systems will require fundamentally new technologies.
+These problems are not entirely new, of course, and many creative researchers have made contributions.
+Advances in formal verification, emulation and simulation techniques, certification methods, software engineering processes, design patterns, and software component technologies all help considerably.
+We would be lost without these improvements.
+But I believe that to realize its full potential, CPS systems will require fundamentally new technologies.
 It is possible that these will emerge as incremental improvements on existing technologies, but given the lack of timing in the core abstractions of computing, this seems improbable.
 Any complete solution will need to fix this lack.

 Nonetheless, incremental improvements can have a considerable impact.
 For example, concurrent programming can be done in much better ways than threads.
-For example, Split-C [13] and Cilk [10] are C-like languages supporting multithreading with constructs that are easier to understand and control than raw threads.
+For example, Split-C [10] and Cilk [8] are C-like languages supporting multithreading with constructs that are easier to understand and control than raw threads.
 A related approach combines language extensions with constraints that limit expressiveness of established languages in order to get more consistent and predictable behavior.
-For example, the Guava language [6] constrains Java so that unsynchronized objects cannot be accessed from multiple threads.
+For example, the Guava language [5] constrains Java so that unsynchronized objects cannot be accessed from multiple threads.
 It further makes explicit the distinction between locks that ensure the integrity of read data (read locks) and locks that enable safe modification of the data (write locks).
-SHIM also provides more controllable thread interactions [44].
+SHIM also provides more controllable thread interactions [29].
 These language changes prune away considerable nondeterminacy without sacrificing much performance, but they still have deadlock risk, and again, none of them confronts the lack of temporal semantics.